+-

 Variable label entry type

 Variable name eintritt

 Data type Numerical

 Origin ВеН

 Detailed description This variable contains the establishment's entry status.
-A distinction is made between whether it is a genuine new establishment start-up or only a spin-off of part of an existing establishment or a change of establishment number.
+A distinction is made between whether it is a genuine new establishment start-up or only a spin- off of part of an existing establishment or a change of establishment num- ber.
 The entry status is assigned by examining worker flows in the year of entry.
 Detailed information about this procedure can be found in Section 3.5.1 and in Hethey and Schmieder (2010).
-Variable label: 1 ID change 2 Spin-off/pulled
+Variable label: 1 ID change 2 Spin-off/pulled 3 Spin-off/pushed 4 New estab. (small) 5 New estab. (medium & large) 6 New estab. (chunky) 7 Unclear

+Sensitive variable No

-Sensitive variable 4 New estab. (small) 5 New estab. (medium & large) 6 New estab. (chunky) 7 Unclear Notes This variable is a component of the BHP extension file "entry and exit", which is only made available to users on application.
+Notes This variable is a component of the BHP extension file "entry and exit", which is only made available to users on application.